 Opendoor has garnered some positive attention from the media.
 Many users are surprised that they didn’t receive low-ball offers like they were expecting.

-However, Opendoor’s Better Business Bureau profile shows 30 complaints, all of which have been answered by the company.
+Opendoor’s Better Business Bureau profile shows 30 complaints, all of which have been answered by the company.
 These complaints mainly stem from a lack of follow-through on repairs that buyers believed would be taken care of.
-Users also say it’s hard to get in touch with their agent or a company representative, and most responses are automated.
+Users also say it’s hard to get in touch with a company representative, and most responses are automated.

 Is There an Alternative to Opendoor or Redfin?